Tasmania Football Club: Mascot

 In March 2025, the club unveiled the team's mascot, Rum'un, a Tasmanian Devil made of materials sourced from recycled school uniforms throughout Tasmania.
 The name is Tasmanian slang for "an odd or eccentric person; a scallywag, or someone cheeky".

+Home grounds

+The club will initially split home games between York Park in Launceston and Bellerive Oval in Hobart, before shifting Hobart-based matches to the proposed Macquarie Point Stadium in 2031.

 Training base

 The club will be based at the Kingston Twin Ovals complex, located in the town of Kingston, twelve kilometres south of the Hobart City Centre.
-The facility has been the long-term home ground of the Kingborough Football Club. $60 million was initially allocated to upgrading the facility for the Devils however by May 2025 this had blow out to $105 million.
+The facility has been the long-term home ground of the Kingborough Football Club. $60 million was initially allocated to upgrading the facility for the Devils, however by May 2025 this had blown out to $105 million.

 In addition to the two existing football ovals at the site, two more ovals, a gym, aquatic centre, recovery areas, indoor training and administrative facilities will be built, providing a permanent home for the club's teams.
 The Kingston announcement came after several months of geotechnical investigations at the government's original site, within or adjacent to the Rosny Parklands on Hobart's eastern shore, revealed extensive works would need to be completed to allow the construction of the facility.